sarajosephs/ProjectB/index.md

 ![NYC income](income.png "income")

-## Drinking Fountains positions
+## Drinking Fountains Positions

 As previously stated, one of NYC goals was to install or repair 500 water fountains and water bottle refilling stations to encourage proper hydration.
-Out of curiosity we plotted the location of new york’s water fountains.
+Out of curiosity we plotted the location of New York’s water fountains.
 From the geo-plot we can see that the fountains are very evenly distributed.
 Most of them seem to lie by the sea and in public parks.
 This seems reasonable as those places tend to be popular areas for running.

 <iframe src="test.html"
     sandbox="allow-same-origin allow-scripts"